apache/bigtop/bigtop-bigpetstore/bigpetstore-spark/README.md

 * Reads the raw data
 * Parses the data times and products
 * Normalizes the data
-* Writes out RDDs for each type of class (Store, Customer, Location, Product, Transaction) in the data model
+* Writes out DataFrames for each type of class (Store, Customer, Location, Product, Transaction) in the data model

 After building the jar (see above), you can run the ETL component like so: